 Once you take the time to create a marketing strategy and implement a marketing plan, your goals will be clear and when you are focused, disciplined, and selfish, your persistence allows you to see any unplanned obstacle not as problems, but as opportunities.

 After all, if it was easy, anyone could accomplish what you are accomplishing.
 But not everyone is on the field of battle with you.
 They see an obstacle and stop.
 You see an obstacle and see opportunities.

 Ownership is the state of being an owner.
 It is taking the legal right to the possession of a thing.

 Not only tangible things, but also your dreams, your goals, your business, and your life; if you do not take ownership of achieving your dream, who will?

 As Jesse Livermore said, “There are only two emotions in the market which is hope and fear.
 The problem is you hope when you should fear, and you fear when you should hope.”

 But not you.
-Your fear is motivation to move you forward because you learned that when you take action, you get result.
+Your fear is motivation to move you forward because you learned that when you take action, you get the result.

 You always hope for the best and plan for the worst.
 You are ready for what life throws at you.
 You have to be.

-You own the outcome because you are clear about where you want to go, and you take ownership for it.
+You own the outcome because you are clear about where you want to go, and you take ownership of it.
 With ownership, you know that if you are not getting your desired results, you can take action and change the outcome.